 A comparable agent in her market was already showing up when buyers searched for a divorce real estate specialist in San Francisco.
 Wendy wasn't.
 That agent scored 7.

-"AI basically looked back at me and went, 'I don't know her.'
-Fuck."
+"It's kind of like AI looked back at me and went, 'Yeah, I don't know her.'
+Where do you go from here?"

 Here's what Carol found that ChatGPT missed.